glotzerlab/signac-docs/docs/source/hooks.rst

     ...  # Define various job operations

     # Define custom hooks class.
-This can be done in a seperate file and imported into the project.py file.
+This can be done in a separate file and imported into the project.py file.
     class ProjectHooks:

         def __init__(self, project):